Retrieval-augmented code completion for local projects using large language models: Code line completion methods

 \subsection{The RETRO approach}

 RETRO (Retrieval-Enhanced Transformer) is a transformer based autoregressive language model enhanced with additional snippets retrieved from a database~\citep{retro-borgeaud22}.
 The approach splits the input token sequence into contiguous fixed-size chunks and finds snippets similar to the previous chunk when processing the current chunk.
 Introducing retrieval into the model allows adapting the model to new data without updating its weights, which is particularly useful for predicting facts not present in the training set (e.g., names in a local programming project).
+For our experiments, we make minor modifications to the original RETRO architecture.
+We change the chunk embedding model from BERT~\citep{bert-devlin2019bert} to CodeT5+~\citep{wang-etal-2023-codet5} and modify the hyperparameters described in Section~\ref{sec:model-architecture}.
+During inference, we modify the input context by adding some padding tokens, using token healing (see Section~\ref{sec:token-healing}) and In-context RAG (see Section~\ref{sec:incontext-jaccard}).
+Our RETRO approach is illustrated in Figure~\ref{fig:retro}.
 Below, we explain the details of the approach, relevant for our application.
-Our RETRO approach is illustrated in Figure~\ref{fig:retro}.

 \paragraph{Language modeling with retrieval}

 We denote the token vocabulary by the set $\vocab$ obtained by a text tokenizer (see Section~\ref{sec:tokenization}).
 The input token sequence $x = (x_1, ..., x_n) \in \vocab^n$ of length $n \in \mathbb{N}$ is split into $l \in \mathbb{N}$ contiguous chunks $C_1 = (x_1, ..., x_m), ..., C_l = (x_{n-m+1}, ..., x_n)$ of length $m = 64$.
 The probability of the next token $x_i$ depends only on previous tokens and snippets retrieved by previous chunks: